ChriAZi/ws2020-iui/README.md

  ```
 python main.py
 ```
- 6. Now run the ngrok service using the following command
+ 6. Now run the ngrok service using the following command in the directory you installed it in
 ```
 ./ngrok http 5000
 ```